Carl Ludvig Engel: Biography

 In 1816 Engel was planning on returning to his city of birth, but at the same time Ehrenström got approval for his plan to get Engel to Helsinki.
 Engel's plans for Helsinki had been shown to Czar Alexander I and in February Engel was appointed architect of the reconstruction committee for Helsinki.
 Engel probably thought that this would once again be a temporary job, but instead Helsinki came to be his life's work.

 In 1819–1820, when Engel's first creations were nearing completion, his status as a kind of head architect of the Grand Duchy was established when he received more and more building assignments, both private and public, in other parts of Finland.
-The final confirmation came when he in 1824 was appointed head of the statewide Intendant's Office, responsible for all key state buildings throughout the country, a position he was offered - but first refused because he still had hopes of returning to Prussia - following the resignation of its first head, the Italian-born architect Carlo Bassi, and which he retained until his death.
-Among his other key works from this period are Helsinki Old Church in Kamppi completed in 1826.
+The final confirmation came when he in 1824 was appointed head of the statewide Intendant's Office, responsible for all key state buildings throughout the country, a position he was offered - but first declined because he still had hopes of returning to Prussia - following the resignation of its first head, the Italian-born architect Carlo Bassi, and which he retained until his death.
+Among his other key works from this period is Helsinki Old Church in Kamppi, completed in 1826.
 He designed the first theater of Helsinki, Engels Teater, in 1827, though this was a rather modest building.
 He was also responsible for the new city plan for Turku after most of it was wiped out by the Great Fire of Turku in 1827.

 Engel died on 14 May 1840 in Helsinki.